gpremp/digiSidekick1/README.md

 clone the git repository in your computer

 step 2
-run "npm instal" in server and user-management-app folder to install the required node moudeles
+run "npm instal" in server and user-management-app folder to install the required node modules

 step 3
 open cmd in the server and user-management-app folder